Oral Contraceptive Pills

 |21-day packs: 1 pill per day for 21 days, followed by 7 days of nonuse for menstruation

-28-day packs: consist of 21 or 24 hormonal pills, depending on the brand.
-The remaining pills either contain estrogen only or do not have any hormones.
+28-day packs: 21 or 24 hormonal pills (brand dependent).
+The remaining pills either contain estrogen only or do not have hormones.

 |Progestin Only: Consists of progestin